abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 ## Docker Configuration for Prometheus

 If you want to monitor the new microservice with Prometheus when you debug the solution, you should add the new microservice to the `prometheus.yml` file in the `etc/docker/prometheus` folder.
 You can copy the configurations from the existing microservices and modify them according to the new microservice.
-Below is an example of the `prometheus.yml` file for the `ProductService` microservice.
+Below is an example of the `prometheus.yml` file for the `Product` microservice.

 ```diff
   - job_name: 'authserver'